esantanamat/jenkins-sonarqube-docker-project/README.md

 ## Project Overview

 This project implements a CI/CD pipeline using Jenkins, SonarQube, and Docker to automate the software development lifecycle.
 The infrastructure is hosted on AWS EC2 instances, where virtual machines (VMs) are launched to support the pipeline.
+Credit: I did not write the HTML/CSS code for the website, credit goes to https://www.free-css.com/free-css-templates :)

 ## Technologies Used